Hiroshi-Sugimura/EL_dev_arduino/README.md

 Limitations of this module is following.

-- This module can only have one device object.
+- This module can have only a device object.

 # Know-how